Audio version of the article

 6.1.2 Information security risk assessment

-The organization must define and apply an information security risk assessment process by establishing and maintaining information security risk criteria that include the risk acceptance criteria and criteria for performing information security risk assessments; The organization must ensure that repeated information security risk assessments produce consistent, valid, and comparable results.
+The organization must define and apply an information security risk assessment process by establishing and maintaining information security risk criteria that include the risk acceptance criteria and criteria for performing information security risk assessments.
+The organization must ensure that repeated information security risk assessments produce consistent, valid, and comparable results.
 The organization must identify information security risks.
 The organization must apply the information security risk assessment process to identify risks associated with the loss of confidentiality, integrity, and availability for information within the scope of the information security management system and must identify the risk owners.
-The organization must analyze information security risks.
-The organization must assess the potential consequences that would result if the risks identified were to materialize.
-The organization must also assess the realistic likelihood of the occurrence of the risks identified, and determine the levels of risk.
-The organization must evaluate information security risks.
-They must compare the results of risk analysis with the risk criteria established and prioritize the analyzed risks for risk treatment.
+The organization must analyze information security risks to assess the potential consequences that would result if the risks identified were to materialize and also assess the realistic likelihood of the occurrence of the risks identified, and determine the levels of risk.
+The organization must evaluate information security risks to compare the results of risk analysis with the risk criteria established and prioritize the analyzed risks for risk treatment.
 The organization must retain documented information (keep records) about the information security risk assessment process.